DarthPorky/Date_Subtractor/README.md

 I don't know about you but I usually find myself, trying to calculate how many days have passed between dates, mostly when looking at instagram posts.

 ***FUTURE FEATURES***
-  - Allow one to choose weather output to be in months, years or a combination.
+  - Allow one to choose wether output to be in months, years or a combination.
   - An API endpoint because why not.
   - An android version (Can't let them React Native skills go to waste).